Graph distances of continuum long-range percolation: Abstract

 \section{Abstract}

-We consider an extended version of continuum long-range percolation on finite boxes of $\rd$ in which some fixed vertex set of a connected graph is augmented by the points of a Poisson point process and each pair of two vertices at distance $r$ is connected with probability proportional to $r^{-s}$ for a certain constant $s$.
+We consider a version of continuum long-range percolation on finite boxes of $\rd$ in which the vertex set is given by the points of a Poisson point process and each pair of two vertices at distance $r$ is connected with probability proportional to $r^{-s}$ for a certain constant $s$.
 We explore the graph-theoretical distance in this model.
-We obtain that this random graph model undergoes phase transitions at values $s=d$ and $s=2d$ in analogy to classical long-range percolation on $\zd$.
-Our proofs rely crucially on the structure of the vertex set and a careful analysis of the underlying Poisson point process.
+The aim of this paper is to show that this random graph model undergoes phase transitions at values $s=d$ and $s=2d$ in analogy to classical long-range percolation on $\zd$, by using techniques which are based on an analysis of the underlying Poisson point process.

 \keywords{Diameter, graph distance, random graphs, long-range percolation, random connection model, Poisson process} \subjclass[2010]{Primary 05C12; Secondary 05C80, 60K35, 60G55, 82B20.}

 \baselineskip=18pt